Switzerland & France: Lake Geneva, Annecy & Valleys of the Alps | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Dinner

-Travel to your hotel in Lyon, an elegant and centrally located 5-star hotel, arriving about 10:30 a.m.
-VBT provides city information that includes highlights and recommendations for what to see and do in Lyon.
-Use the rest of the day to relax.
-Or begin exploring Lyon, following your whims and desires either on foot or using the city’s network of buses and trams and the subway.
+Travel to your hotel in Lyon, an elegant and centrally located 5-star property, arriving at approximately 10:30 a.m.
+VBT provides city information with highlights and recommendations for what to see and do during your stay.
+Spend the rest of the day relaxing or begin exploring Lyon at your own pace—either on foot or by using the city’s extensive network of buses, trams, and the subway.

-Your hotel is located on the Presqu’île, the peninsula surrounded by the two rivers, in the major shopping and partly pedestrian area, near museums and picturesque streets.
+Your hotel is located on the Presqu’île, the peninsula between the two rivers, in a vibrant area known for its shopping, pedestrian-friendly streets, museums, and charming historic architecture.

 Included Meals: Breakfast

-After an included breakfast this morning, complimentary transportation to the Lyon airport will be provided (an approximately 60-minute drive, depending on traffic) for your departing flight.
+After an included breakfast this morning, complimentary transportation to Lyon Airport will be provided.
+The drive takes approximately 60 minutes, depending on traffic, for your departing flight.

 Included Meals: Breakfast